Journey Through the Night: Modern reception

 Although the novel is generally seen as a classic, there has also been criticism that the novel represents a 1950s view of the Second World War that is not dominant anymore.
 While in Reis door de nacht, taking the right moral choices is seen as one of the main features of being a good person, 21st century historians argue that most Dutch people ended up in certain situations by mere accident.

 In 2018, Reis door nacht was part of an exposition of children's literature in the Second World War, alongside Oorlogswinter.

 Influences on other work

 Dutch author Maarten 't Hart, who grew up in a reformed environment, stated that De Vries' depiction of the character Wiesje Langemaat in the novel awakened his interest in travesty.
 Wiesje Langemaat is a side character and knokploeg member who was born as Koos, but decided on wearing woman's clothes and behaving as a woman after having had to be dressed up as a woman to escape an arrest.
+However, no reference is made in the novel to the character's sexual orientation.
+His dressing up as a woman is clearly presented as a way to escape and his disguise proves useful for the strike team he is a part of.